Distinct thermodynamic and dynamic effects produced by scale factors in conformally related Einstein-power-Yang-Mills black holes: EPYM black hole in conformal gravity

 \subsection{Ricci and Kretschmann scalars of CEPYM black hole spacetimes}

 The Ricci scalar is defined as the trace of Ricci tensors,

-For the EPYM black holes, the energy momentum tensor has a vanishing trace when $4q=D$, as shown in Ref.~\cite{EGBPYM}.
-Therefore, the Ricci scalars of the EPYM black holes vanish, namely, $R=0$.
-For the CEPYM black holes, when substituting Eqs.~(\ref{Weylfactor}), (\ref{conformmetric}), (\ref{lapsefunc2}) and (\ref{q1_2}) into Eq.~(\ref{Ricci scalar}),\footnote{In the contexts below, the condition $q=D/4$ will be considered without explanation each time.} we obtain the corresponding Ricci scalars to their first orders in the vicinity of the origin in the 4-, 5-, and 6-dimensional spacetimes as follows,
+As shown in Ref.~\cite{EGBPYM}, the trace of the EPYM field equation vanishes, {\em i.e.}, $T^{a}{}_{a}=\frac{2-D}{D} R=-\frac{1}{2} (D-4q)\left({\cal F}_{YM}\right)^q=0$ when $4q=D$.
+Therefore, the Ricci scalar vanishes, namely, $R=0$ if $4q=D$.
+For the CEPYM black holes, when substituting Eqs.~(\ref{Weylfactor}), (\ref{conformmetric}), (\ref{lapsefunc2}) and (\ref{q1_2}) into Eq.~(\ref{Ricci scalar}),\footnote{In the contexts below, the condition $q=D/4$ will be considered without explanation each time.} we obtain the corresponding Ricci scalars to their first orders in the vicinity of $r=0$ in the 4-, 5-, and 6-dimensional spacetimes as follows,

 It is obvious that they are convergent in the limit of $r \rightarrow 0$ as long as $4N \geq D$.

 We turn to the Kretschmann scalar defined as two fully contracted Riemann tensors,